Understanding SEO For Your Small Business

 I imagine when many business owners hear the term SEO it reminds them of The Wizard Of Oz.
 At least I know this is what I thought of it years ago when I became aware of it.
 These days it can be very hard to take SEO seriously when every business owner receives so many spam emails and phone calls trying to sell this seemingly elusive digital marketing service.

-Even I receive these spam emails, and it clearly states on my website that I am an NJ SEO expert.
+Even I receive these spam emails, and it clearly states on my website that I am an SEO expert.
 My kindness quickly goes out the window when I receive these emails and phone calls.
 But what happens to the unknowing business owner that gets seduced by these vultures?

 How do you know what is legit and what is not?
-This article is here to help you understand how to not get taken advantage of.
+This article is here to help you understand how to not get taken advantage of by explaining what SEO is simply.

 What is SEO…Really?

 SEO is the act of improving search engine rank through various factors.
 It is what drives traffic to your site and is the skill that gets your page highly ranked for specially researched keywords that your customers are using to find what you offer.
 SEO is an art, a technical art at that, but there is no cookie-cutter recipe for success.
 The competition for your specific keywords, geographical location, and the On-Site and Off-Site SEO health of your competition all play a role in the best strategy to rank.

 What works for one industry can vary greatly from what works for another.
 In this post, my goal is to leave you informed and immune to hoodwinking by sham SEO con men trying to take your money and giving you no real benefit.
 In fact, their antiquated ways can leave you banned from Google and your site barren of visitors.